nifacodes/blackoutPoetry/README.md

 - learn more media queries
 - no it should not remove it from loadNewArticle, should be added back in load new if they remove the saved article
 - remove author when poetry is complete
+- make css files modules => css modules create-react-app can be done easily but it would take some time to manually change classes - https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/
+- cross browser css support check
+- fix instructions/grammer/spelling